-The intention of the CSIG is to provide guides for these areas of interest; to include GPS positioning, photographs, historical and industrial heritage material and as much information as our volunteers can gather.
-We plan to make these guides available electronically to operate on laptops, tablets and smartphones.
-Watch this space.
+The intention of the CSIG is to provide information for these areas of interest; to include GPS positioning, links to photographs, historical and industrial heritage material and as much information as our volunteers can gather.

 In the meantime, here is an example of some of the places you may expect to see on the charts.